western/http-up/README.md

 ```console
 npx http-up --share-only /tmp/fold
 ```
-it is disable "upload" button and disable "make new folder" button
+it is disable "upload" and disable "make new folder" buttons

 ## Online editor